AMD Wraith: Wraith Prism

 The Wraith Prism (product code: SR4) debuted with the launch of 2nd-generation AMD Ryzen (Zen+) CPUs.
 The cooler is basically an updated Wraith Max and looks very similar, featuring the same copper base, four heat pipes (albeit not making direct contact with the CPU), and a programmable RGB LED ring.
 In addition, the fan is transparent and is also lit via RGB LEDs.
-It can be either obtained as an aftermarket upgrade or bundled with some Ryzen 7 and Ryzen 9 CPUs and has a rating of 140W TDP.
+It could be either obtained as an aftermarket upgrade or bundled with some Ryzen 7 and Ryzen 9 CPUs and has a rating of 140W TDP.
 Starting 1 August 2025, the Wraith Prism was declared end-of-life and would no longer be included in new shipments of boxed CPUs.
 Going forward, the affected boxed units would no longer include any cooler.